SFrinking/INFOMAIR/README.md

 ```
 # classification.py

 Class to split data and train and test classifier.
+Usage:
+1. initialize data using initialize_data()
+2. train and test classifier using one of the classifiers
+3. Test
+    a.
+Cross Validation
+    b.
+Test and make confusion matrix
+    c.
+Predict a sentence
 # Attributes classification.py
 ```
 X_train,X_test,y_train,y_test